sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * You will receive the password from the workshop facilitators.
 * Hit the `Login` button.

-Once you login, feel free to explore the menu's and tabs offered by the OpenNebula UI.
+Once you login, feel free to explore the menus and tabs offered by the OpenNebula UI.
 These will offer most of the functionatilities a user needs to manage and operate VM's.

 #### Change your password